 It uses the hundred years old Lorm Language, where every spot on a deaf-blind person's hand, fingers, and wrist represents a letter, number, or punctuation mark.
 Those white bumps are vibrating receiver buttons located at critical spots.
 It is described in the link below or at others (there are many under "Lorm Glove").
 The photo shows a rough (non-cosmetic) prototype.

 This is the FingerReader (in prototypical form), dreamed up at MIT.
 A blind person runs a finger over a line of type and hears the words through an earpiece.
 It also cues for beginning and end of the line, and for the location of the next line.

-Each sound, such as a word, yields an exclusive pattern of vibrators on the torso.
-With prolonged use, the brain would be able to identify sounds and to some extent discriminate words in speech and sense music (or so it is hoped).
+Each sound, such as a word, activates an exclusive pattern of vibrators on the torso.
+With very prolonged use, the brain would be able to identify sounds and to some extent discriminate words in speech and sense music (or so it is hoped).

 Go to these links.